dmontecino/SMARTeR/README.md

 sf (>= 1.0.13), stringr (>= 1.5.0), tibble (>= 3.2.1), tidyr (>= 1.3.0),
 xml2 (>= 1.3.4), zoo (>= 1.8.12) packages.

-# To run a query in SMART Connect and load the output in R:
+# Run a query in SMART Connect and load the output in R:

 First, call the function "query_info".
 This function has as arguments "server_url", "user", and "password".
 Provide the connect url in the server_url argument as